 Stay on Top of California’s Statute of Limitations

-According to California law CCP § 335.1, motorcycle accident survivors usually have two years to bring a personal injury claim against the responsible party.
+According to California law, CCP § 335.1, motorcycle accident survivors usually have two years to bring a personal injury claim against the responsible party.
+This deadline is called the statute of limitations.
 If you contact a personal injury attorney shortly after your accident, you can make the most of that timeline.

 That said, you can contact Omega Law Group at any point before your statute of limitations expires to learn more about your legal right to compensation.
-Our team will explain how California’s motorcycle laws apply to your case.
+Our team will explain how California’s motorcycle laws apply to your case, and we’ll answer all of your questions about the legal process.

 How California Helmet Laws Impact Your Motorcycle Accident Claim